rsvim/rfc/1-TUI/3-Layout.md

 ![6](../images/1-TUI-3-Layout.6.drawio.svg)

+### More Fancy Visual Effects

+There are some fancy visual effects that are already implemented by many popular GUI/TUI frameworks, but are not existed in (or say, supported by) Vim/Neovim.

 ### Summary

 So after took a look at these use cases, we can summarize our requirements about layout system in Rsvim: